lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/Typography.md

 If you plan on leveraging other CanvasX components, we recommend leveraging all or parts of `cx-elements`.

-For more details on usage, please follow the [CanvasX Elements Typography Guide](../../../../Components/CX_Elements/CX_SiteTypography).
+For more details on usage and getting started using this package, please follow the [CanvasX Elements Typography Guide](../../../../Components/CX_Elements/CX_SiteTypography).

 ## Developing Your Typography without Leveraging CanvasX Elements